tatarysh/tempomate/README.md

 With `ISSUE` being the issue ID of the ticket you're working on.

-### Example
+### Example: Git Post-checkout Hook

-You can use this interface to create a work-log whenever you check out a branch that contains a Jira issue ID by creating a post-checkout hook with the following content
+You can use this interface to create a work-log whenever you check out a branch that contains a Jira issue ID by creating a post-checkout hook with the following content:

 ```bash
 #!/bin/bash